mendix/docs/content/en/docs/appstore/app-services/advanced-audit-trail.md

 ### 1.5 Dependencies

-To use Advanced Audit Trail, you need to install [Atlas UI Resources](/appstore/modules/atlas-ui-resources/) in your app.
+To use Advanced Audit Trail, you need to install [Atlas Core](https://marketplace.mendix.com/link/component/117187) and [Atlas Web Content](https://marketplace.mendix.com/link/component/117183) in your application.

 ## 2 Installation